 Cartilage is a group of strong and resilient tissues composed of chondrocytes surrounded by specialized mucopolysaccharide tissue.

 It is found in many areas in the bodies including

-It is not as hard and rigid as bone but is stiffer and less flexible than muscle.
+It is much more elastic than bone but is stiffer and less flexible than muscle.